aryanmainkar/RobotPathNavigation/README.md

 Traction Issue: During testing, traction problems were identified, leading to the addition of an extra wheel.
 This partially resolved the issue.

 Final Design: Front and rear wheels were replaced to fully address the traction issue.
-Additionally, the camera was removed to optimize the robot’s weight and complexity.
+Additionally, the camera was removed to optimize the robot's weight and complexity.

 Illustrations